Here’s How Blood Donors Can Score Free Gift Cards and Other Perks

 Platelets are small cells that stop bleeding by forming clots.
 Donated platelets are used for cancer patients, transplants, burn patients and traumatic injuries.

 When someone donates platelets, a machine extracts them from whole blood then returns the rest of the blood back to the donor.
 The process takes about three hours.

-Skip Class and Win a Scholarship
+Organize a Blood Drive and Win a Scholarship

 High school blood drives are crucial to supplying the nation’s hospitals with much-needed blood.
 About one-third of the blood collected nationwide comes from high school students.

 Many adult donors started as high school kids lining up in the gym to do a good deed and get out of Algebra class.
 In most states, 17-year-olds can donate blood and 16-year-olds can give with a parent’s consent.
 They must weigh at least 110 pounds and be in generally good health.